HuckleBerry

 California is so much more than just beaches and fires!
 We have a fantastic history and topography with a wild range of weather, flora, fauna and history.
 Come join us as we look at the history of our beautiful state!

 Fall: We start our study of California with a look at the local La Brea Tar Pits!
 Here we will learn how history has been trapped in the asphalt seeps!
 These tar pits are the only active urban fossil dig site in the world!
 Plants and animals from the last 50,000 years are discovered there every day.
 From there we will map the geography of California’s regions and mountains, lakes and deserts.
 Not all of California is a desert!
 Understanding our topography will help us understand the varied history of our state.
 We will learn about the Native American tribes that made California their home, make a wigwam and study the plants that were used in their diet that can still be found on our trails today!
-Let's try them!
 We will learn about Spanish Explorers, Mexican Colonization and build a Presidio.
-We’re surrounded by the Missions of California so in class we’ll take a virtual tour of some of our favorites!
-Our families may want to visit the Santa Barbara Mission this week!
-We’ll be panning for gold when we learn about the Gold Rush and the Miner 49ers.
-Every week our learners will be bringing home evidence of learning to help them remember what we learned in this hands-on exploration of California!

 Contact